Baby Maudud

 AN Mahfuza Khatun (known as Baby Maudud; 23 June 1948 – 25 July 2014) was a Bangladeshi journalist, politician, and writer.
-She was a member of parliament of Bangladesh Jatiya Sangsad.
+She was selected as a member of Jatiya Sangsad from the Reserved Women's Seat-30 in December 2011 and served until January 2014.

 Biography

 Maudud was born on 23 June 1948 in Kolkata, India to Hedayet-un-Nisa and Abdul Maudud, a justice.
 She was the third among six brothers and three sisters.

 Maudud started working as a journalist in 1967, while a student at the University of Dhaka.
 Maudud took part in the 1969 mass upsurge and was engaged in political activities with Begum Sufia Kamal in 1971.
 She graduated with a degree in Bangla in 1971.

 She married advocate Md Hasan Ali in 1972.
 Together they had two sons, Rabiul Hasan Avi and Shafiul Hassan Dipto.
 Her husband died in 1984.